TheDegenerateDev5150/IA/SECURITY.md

 git log --show-signature
 ```

-If you receive a `claude-red` archive from a third party (mirror, pastebin, package manager), verify it against the upstream repository before using.
+If you receive a `hackingyseguridad-IA` archive from a third party (mirror, pastebin, package manager), verify it against the upstream repository before using.

 ## Scope